| Monthly Tech-Tip | No tracking! No ads! | |

 This picture has its own page with more detail, click here to see it.

 This melt fluidity tester demonstrates that the cone 6 G1214Z recipe fires highly melt fluid, much more than one might expect from a matte glaze.
 When applied as a thin layer on pottery it does behave as a matte glaze.
-A quick look at its chemistry reveals the reason: High CaO and a low Si:Al ratio.
-Unfortunately, many matte glaze are such simply because they are not melted enough.
+A quick look at its oxide chemistry reveals the reason: High CaO and a low Si:Al ratio.
+Unfortunately, many matte glazes are such simply because they are not melted enough.
+Others have to much SiO2 and require very slow cooling in the kiln to achieve results.

 Opacifier